Prominent election deniers are facing growing legal trouble

 A digital newsletter hosted by the online platform Substack has amplified the idea that Konnech represents "Chinese infiltration" of U.S. election systems.
 A spokesperson for Substack declined NPR's request for comment.

-Former Trump advisor turned podcaster Steve Bannon further promoted that Substack newsletter about Konnech in a post on the social media network Gettr.
+Former Trump adviser turned podcaster Steve Bannon further promoted that Substack newsletter about Konnech in a post on the social media network Gettr.
 A spokesperson for Bannon also declined to comment.

 The misinformation about Konnech has helped feed online harassment and threats against Konnech's CEO and his family, Goldberg said.